Return to Listing

 7. How is discipline handled at your school, and how does that change for different age groups?

-Successful schools aspire to use discipline as a means of growth and progress that support both the community and the individual, rather than a system that is punitive.
+Schools should express clear behavior expectations and communicate how those expectations evolve as the student matures.
+Successful schools aspire to use discipline as a means of growth and progress that supports both the community and the individual rather than focusing on wholly punitive measures.

 8. How is balance achieved between structured and unstructured learning?